neythonstreitz/encor-problem-sets/Labs/AAA/aaa-lab.md

 #### 1.7 Verify security enhancements
 - [ ] Logout of the console.
 Attempt to login to the console and enter privileged Exec mode using the configured password.
-- [ ] Examine the running config., what does the local user and enable password we created look like?
+- [ ] Examine the running config.
+What does the local user and enable password we created look like?
 - [ ] Take a moment to scan the [NSAs Cisco Password Best Practices guide](https://media.defense.gov/2022/Feb/17/2002940795/-1/-1/1/CSI_CISCO_PASSWORD_TYPES_BEST_PRACTICES_20220217.PDF).
 - [ ] Evaluate the efficacy of the encryption you performed.